buddingmonkey/UnitySlackers/UUG-QuickStartGuide.md

 ## Plan ahead
 When you are running your event, have the next meetup date scheduled so you can announce in advance and solicit speakers.

+#Code of conduct

+It's important to have a base set of rules for attending your user group and contact information avaliable if anything bad was to happen.
+Here's a good example of a COC: https://github.com/rawrsoft/UnitySlackers/blob/master/CodeOfConduct.md

 # Email Templates

 ### Request to speak